 To keep our costs down, we went to our closets to find what was new but unused that we could re-purpose for our prizes.
-We came up with some really nice gifts!
 It’s amazing what you can find at home that you’ve never used!

 I also put together a gift bag full of stationary items from the bins at my local craft store.
 I’ve also seen practical, cost-effective items that would make perfect prizes at local big box stores!

 My SIL purchased these cute little babies from her local craft store.
 We then placed them in ice-cube trays and froze them 4 days before the shower to make sure they were good and frozen.
 We dropped one cube in each of our guests water goblet to get the game started!
 Here is the actual game set from Amazon if you so desire to buy the game set.
 We were surprised at how long it took for those babies to break free!
 This was a fun game and some of the gals were trying to get creative in figuring out how to make their ice-cube melt faster!

 We filled pink baby bottles (4 oz. size) half way up with apple juice.
 The object of the game is to see who can suck it all down the fastest.
 I would’ve LOVE to have posted some of the pictures of the super competitive ladies we had but out of respect for them, I won’t.
 The pictures are less than flattering.
 This game was fun to watch!

 We of course, couldn’t JUST have a pink baby bottle.
 We had to add some white tulle, tied in a bow to make it pretty.

 Here I am making sure that the bottle levels are equal.
 It would’ve been smart to just look at the ounce marks on the side.
 Oh well!
 This was more fun!

 How Big is Mom-to-Be?